staudtlex/icr/README.md

 ![](man/figures/icr_package_densities2.png)

-The vectors of bootstrapped $\alpha$ may also be accessed and plotted directly:
+The vectors of bootstrapped &alpha; may also be accessed and plotted directly:

 ```R
 hist(alpha$bootstraps) # Krippendorff-bootstrap